barryclark/jekyll-now/_posts/2021-4-16-mongodb-objectId-migration.md

 title: fun with mongodb
 ---

 Recently I had a problem with mongoDB and Spring data mongoDb, which was mostly my own fault.
-That is what happens when you go into a project without a realy clue about the technology.
+That is what happens when you go into a project without a real clue about the technology.
-In Mongodb there are basically 2 ways to refenrence other documentes, or to roughly translate it for people, who like myself, have a much bigger background in sql: a Foreign key relationship.
+In Mongodb there are basically 2 ways to reference other documents, or to roughly translate it for people, who like myself, have a much bigger background in SQL: a Foreign key relationship.
 1. Manual referencing
 2. DBRef